I Married a Woman: Production

 The film was based on an original story by New York radio writer and producer, Goodman Ace.
 In September 1950, the screen rights were bought by Norman Krasna and Jerry Wald, who had a production deal at RKO.
 They wanted to cast Cary Grant and Betsy Drake.
 In October, Richard Fleischer was assigned the job of directing.
 In November, Celeste Holm was announced as star.
 Ace was brought to Hollywood to work on a script, which Krasna wanted to aim at the female audience.
 In December 1950, RKO announced the film would be made the following year.

-However production kept being put back.
+Production, however, kept being put back.
 In February, Wald and Krasna said the film would be made in August, with Stanley Rubin as producer, but the film had no star or director.
 In September 1951, Wald and Krasna said they had a script, and wanted to cast Cary Grant but wanted to get the casting right.
 Wald and Krasna eventually left RKO.

 The project was reactivated a number of years later.
 In April 1956, Diana Dors signed to play the female lead opposite TV star George Gobel.
 Her fee was $75,000 plus expenses.
 It was Gobel's second leading role after The Birds and the Bees, in which Gobel had top billing above Mitzi Gaynor and David Niven.

 Dors arrived in the US in late June.
 The job of directing was given to Hal Kanter, who worked with Gobel in television.
 Filming took place in July 1956.
 Kanter called the film "light and frothy.
 It gave Goodman Ace... the chance to unload a lot of witty barbs he's been saving up over the years."
 Gobel called Dors "a fine performer".
 During filming RKO signed Dors to make a second film, The Lady and the Prowler, which became The Unholy Wife.

+Critical reception

+A contemporary review by Howard Thompson in The New York Times reported that the film was a "thin little comedy" that "laboriously widens one running gag to feature length."
+Describing Dors as "pouting [and] blank-faced," Thompson also noted that "the task of stretching what might have made a pretty good fifteen-minute television sketch into eighty-four minutes just about licks everybody."
+Writing in AllMovie, film critic Hal Erickson described the film as "tailored by top comedy writer Goodman Ace to the peculiar, low-key talents of TV comedian George Gobel," and noted that it "was lensed in black-and-white, except for the Technicolor [unbilled] John Wayne sequences."
+Film critic Dennis Schwartz wrote that "mediocre director Hal Kanter [...] is clueless how to draw comedy out of the unfunny screenplay," that "George Gobel and Britain’s sexpot answer to Marilyn Monroe, Diana Dors [...] lacked chemistry together," and that "even for TV comedy this stuff is awful."